“Baby new season Jersey Royals, served warm and buttered are exquisite draped in crème fraîche and dolloped with caviar.”

 The freshness of the potatoes is an important factor.
 Jersey Royals can be grown anywhere, so if Life Wasn’t Too Short, you’d probably be better off growing your own, nutty little morsels.

 If you notice a sponginess, and the skin seems backlit with a pale green colour they are not ‘new’ potatoes, but ‘old’ ones.
 Exposure to light also increases alkaloid levels and turns potatoes green and can be harmful.
-It’s safer to toss green new potatoes out.
+It’s safer to toss green new potatoes out altogether.

 A truly fresh new potato is a thing of wonder.
-As Dorothy Hartley, writing in her seminal work, Food in England, in the early fifties puts it:
+As Dorothy Hartley, writing in the early ’50s in her seminal work Food in England, puts it:

 “These are so delicious direct from the soil that it is worthwhile for any gardener to grow a few early ones, even if there is no room for the main crop.
 They will grow well in the sandy soil of seaside bungalows – or any odd scrap of land, as it is not a heavy crop you want but an early one.
 For main crop you need space; but for a few ‘earliest’ you chiefly need enterprise”